The Football League Show

-The Football League Show was a BBC One football television show, primarily hosted by Manish Bhasin.
+The Football League Show is a BBC One football television show, primarily hosted by Manish Bhasin.
 It features match highlights from the Championship, League One and League Two.
 It began on 8 August 2009, at 11:45 pm and immediately followed Match of the Day on Saturdays.
 Similar to other BBC Sport studio shows, UK-based users of the BBC website could watch a live simulcast of the programme.
 The programme was made in Studio C at IMG studios, London.
 Football League highlights moved to Channel 5 for the 2015–2016 season, thus ending the BBC's version of the programme.

 Format

 The programme had a similar format to ITV's Championship Goals, with a featured match receiving full highlights and all the goals from the other matches (thus repeating Match of the Day's format used in the early to the mid-90s).
 There could also be extensive highlights of any matches covered live by Sky Sports or the BBC itself.
 The programme was studio-based.

 The first ever episode featured Steve Claridge and Ian Holloway but from the second episode onwards only featured Claridge as pundit or on some occasions former Torquay United and Brentford manager Leroy Rosenior.
 Occasionally both Claridge and Rosenior have appeared on the same programme offering analysis of matches.

 When there were only Championship or League One and League Two matches played, the show was pre-recorded from the stadium of the featured match, rather than being live from the studio.
 These shows were often shorter than the regular ones.
 On 23 March 2013, the show was only 20 minutes long, this being the shortest show in the series and the first not to have a featured match.